Howard Tayler: Career

 Tayler co-founded an independent record label called Sanctus Records for the LDS market.
-Tayler also worked for Novell as a project manager, he co-authored a guide to administering GroupWise.
+Tayler also worked for Novell as a project manager, and co-authored a guide to administering GroupWise.

 In 2000, he began publishing his webcomic, Schlock Mercenary.
 Four years later, Tayler left his job as product line manager at Novell to work full-time on the webcomic.
-By 2009, he was able to earn enough from the sales of the compilation books and other merchandise to make ends meet and reduce his weekly workload from 80–100 hours to 40-50.
+By 2009, he was able to earn enough from the sales of the compilation books and other merchandise to make ends meet and reduce his weekly workload from 80–100 hours to 40–50.

 He was a guest of honor at many genre conventions, including Balticon, CONduit, LepreCon, and Life, the Universe, & Everything.
 His wife, Sandra, is also a published author.

+Schlock Mercenary volume 20 finished in July 2020, and since then Tayler's career has been slowed by health challenges.
+In May 2024 he attributed his chronic fatigue to long COVID.

 Works

 In March 2000, Tayler, with co-authors Ross Phillips and Tay Kratzer, composed the guidebook Administering GroupWise 5.5 to assist system administrators in managing Novell's GroupWise.

 Tayler's most well-known work is his webcomic, Schlock Mercenary, a comedic webcomic following the tribulations of a star-travelling mercenary company in a satiric, mildly dystopian 31st-century space opera setting.
-Since its debut on June 12, 2000, the comic is updated daily, begun to support its author, and was nominated for three Hugo Awards.
+From its debut on June 12, 2000 to its conclusion on 25 July 2020, the comic was updated daily, began to support its author, and was nominated for three Hugo Awards.

 Tayler also produces Writing Excuses, along with novelist Mary Robinette Kowal, best-selling fantasy author Brandon Sanderson and horror author Dan Wells.

 Running weekly since February 10, 2008, this 15-minute writing tips podcast featured notable guests including Steve Jackson, Phil Foglio, Brandon Mull, Tracy Hickman, and Patrick Rothfuss.

 Along with best-selling fantasy author Tracy Hickman and his son, Curtis, he illustrated and published XDM: X-Treme Dungeon Mastery.